 Stay calm – demonstrating you can manage your emotions is essential in being able to teach your baby the same skills.
 This helps her feel safe and then she knows you are avaialble to help her (not dealing with your own emotions and calming down).
 Modelling self-control is an essential part of helping her work out how to calm herself.

-Provide basic tools – teach your baby basic calm techniques, at 8 months plus help her find her comforter or pacifier to help calm herself.
+Provide basic tools – teach your baby basic calm techniques, at 8 months plus helping her find her comforter or pacifier to help calm herself.
+Avoid giving it to her and putting it in her hand or mouth.
 Once you give it to her you are creating learned helplessness and she will not attempt to help herself longterm.

 Demonstrate self-help techniques – show your baby how to calm himself, provide a teething rusk or teething aid such as Sophie the Giraffe to help him whilst he is teething.
 Show him acceptable ways of helping himself rather than chastising him for ways you don’t want him to use e.g. biting your finger.